On this page

 - Yes, agencies are free to submit multiple proposals, relating to either or both cohorts.

-Q: Figures used for the levels of youth unemployment for CALD communities do not disaggregate by country of birth.
-Have you considered the different outcomes experienced by overseas-born communities based on the place of birth and the form of their migration?
 For example, skilled migrants from West Africa have very different employment outcomes from refugee communities coming from environments of civil war, like the South Sudan.

 - We understand that there are differences in outcomes based on place of birth and form of migration.
 We welcome proposals that aim to support sub-cohorts with different needs.